10 ways to make the most of Christmas in London with children in 2025

 4. Southbank Winter Festival

 This is a definite must do if you are visiting London.
-The Southbank Centre’s much loved Winter Market returns from 28th October!
+The Southbank Centre’s much loved Winter Market returns from the 3rd November.
 It’s time to eat, drink and be merry alongside the River Thames.
 The children love the Victorian Carousel and the Christmas market with its pretty wooden chalets selling handmade and often unique Christmas gifts is enchanting.

 Entrance: Free